astromatic/sextractor/branches/sexfigi/src/levmar/README.txt

  - Under Windows and if Visual C is installed & configured for command line use, type "nmake /f Makefile.vc" in a cmd window to build levmar and the demo program.
 In case of trouble, read the comments on top of Makefile.vc

+MATLAB INTERFACE
+Since version 2.2, the levmar distrubution includes a matlab interface.
+See the 'matlab' subdirectory for more information and examples of use.

 Notice that *_core.c files are not to be compiled directly; For example, Axb_core.c is included by Axb.c, to provide single and double precision